KarinOldbring/bloomroom/README.md

 ### Social Media

+#### Facebook

 [BloomRoom Facebook Page](https://www.facebook.com/BloomRoom-110804875024055/?ref=pages_you_manage)
 *Since Facebook regularly deletes mock-up pages I can not guarantee that the page will still be there, hence I have taken screen shots of the created page.
 Although I have written the content of the page in English, the rest of the site is in Swedish since it was created in connection to my personal account.*

 ![Facebook 1](/static/site_images/FB-1.png)
 ![Facebook 2](/static/site_images/FB-2.png)
 ![Facebook 3](/static/site_images/FB-3.png)

+#### Instagram

+Although this site does not yet have an Instagram account, creating one would be on the very top of my marketing strategies list.
+Lots of younger people today do not use Facebook in such extent and many customers turn to Instagram first.
+If the timeframe would have allowed it I would have created an Instagramm account for this site as well, but that will have to wait.